JeroenDM/moveit_constrained_planning_examples/doc/interface.md

 ## Interface

+This document contains a summary of the things I learned about the existing MoveIt interfaces to specify constrained planning problems in general, and planning along under-constrained end-effector paths more specifically.

 ### GetMotionPlan vs GetCartesianPath

 Case 2 and 3 (see readme) are closely related to Cartesian path following.
 The simplest interface in MoveIt to describe this type of problem is the `GetCartesianPath` service.
 This service allows you to specify a list of waypoints and optionally add path constraints.
 The two relevant fields are shown below: